-All the Councillors meet together as Full Council and set the policy and budget framework within which the Council operates.
-Set out below is a diagram of the Decision-Making bodies for Havant Borough Council that were in place during 2020/21.
+All the Councillors meet together as Full Council six times a year, in a public forum, to set the policy and budget framework within which the Council operates.
+Set out below is a diagram of the Decision-Making bodies for Havant Borough Council that were in place during 2021/22.